C2SM/c2sm.github.io/tasks/index.md

 ### WG 3 - Next Generation Swiss Climate Scenarios

 This group focuses on the next generation of Swiss Climate Scenarios.
-Tasks typically include setting up and running ICON-CLM simulations, providing input data.
-This is not all, additions by Ruth here!
+Tasks typically include data quality and control, management, and processing.
+In addition, we run ICON-CLM simulations.

 ### WG 4 - Impact Research